Bike Tracker (GPS or Bluetooth): will it get your stolen bike back?

 Then, if anyone with the same type of tracker passes within 400 ft of your stolen bike, and the bike tracker connects to their phone, it will be identified as lost and you will be informed (via your app) of it’s location.
 Pretty cool!

 However, there are a lot of conditions for this to work.
 There has to be people with the same type of tracker close to your bike.
 And more importantly: they’ve got to have the tracking app open on their phone!

-So why bother with a Bluetooth tracker, when a GPS bike tracker will provide a much more dependable tracking service?
+So why bother with a Bluetooth bike tracker, when a GPS bike tracker will provide a much more dependable tracking service?
+Three reasons:

-Three reasons: cost, size and battery life.
-GPS trackers typically cost more to buy and you’ll need to pay a monthly subscription on top of that.
+GPS bike trackers typically cost more to buy and you’ll need to pay a monthly subscription on top of that.
 They’re also bigger, so finding somewhere to put them on your bike is more difficult.
 And the battery life is much shorter, so you’ll need to charge them much more often.

 The difference in battery life is not insignificant.
-Bluetooth trackers can last up to a year before needing to be charged.
-While GPS trackers will need to be charged at least every 3 months and often every 7days!
+Bluetooth bike trackers can last up to a year before needing to be charged.
+While GPS bike trackers will need to be charged at least every 3 months and often every 7 days!

-So don’t reject the possibility of a Bluetooth tracker.
-Depending on your circumstance they might actually suit you better that a GPS tracker.
+So don’t reject the possibility of a Bluetooth bike tracker.
+Depending on your circumstance they might actually suit you better that a GPS bike tracker.

 OK now we’ve cleared that up, let’s look at what’s currently available…

 GPS Bike Trackers